We may earn money or products from the companies mentioned in this post.

 Individually Calculated to Your Needs-

-Keto macros, in most of the cases is about the same range for the majority of people.
+Keto macros, in most of the cases fall within about the same range for the majority of people.

 For a typical keto diet: (these ranges can vary slightly depending upon your source of information)